A CueHit logo.

 A CueHit mockup.

-When viewing a conversation, the responder can see at glance all the messages exchanged between the caller and anyone on the platform, including the chatbot.
-They can request a video call (via our custom ad hoc video chat interface over the web with no app needed), refer the caller to alternative response resources (such as referring to rideshare, coordinating an urgent care appointment, scheduling a tele-consult with a nurse, arrange for a private ambulance or refer to ready responder group), request location (via our custom web portal - no account or app is needed), or share a file (such as PDF or an image).
+When viewing a conversation, the responder can see at a glance all the messages exchanged between the caller and anyone on the platform, including the chatbot.
+They can request a video call through our custom ad-hoc web video chat interface, refer the caller to alternative response resources such as rideshare, urgent care, a tele-consult with a nurse, private ambulance, or a ready responder group, request location through our custom web portal, or share a file such as a PDF or image.

 A CueHit mockup.